Editorial

-Two forces are driving this upward pressure.
-First, infrastructure spending at every government level creates steady project demand.
-Second, the push for sustainable building systems requires specialized expertise that's hard to find.
-Both trends mean more competition for the same pool of qualified engineers.
+Two forces keep the pressure on.
+First, infrastructure spending at every level of government creates steady project demand.
+Second, the push for energy-efficient and electrified building systems requires specialized expertise that stays hard to find.
+Both trends mean continued competition for the same pool of qualified engineers.

 Running an A&E firm means making compensation decisions with incomplete information.
 You need solid benchmarks to set project budgets, make competitive offers, and keep talented people from walking to competitors.
-This guide provides national salary averages, experience-based ranges, geographic hot spots, and certification premiums: the real numbers you need to plan 2025 compensation with confidence.
+This guide provides national salary averages, experience-based ranges, geographic hot spots, and certification premiums, the real numbers you need to plan 2026 compensation with confidence.

 If you run an A&E practice, you need a clear benchmark before the next salary review cycle.
-Nationally, MEP engineers are earning between $104,999 and $110,000 a year, roughly $50.48 per hour, placing day-to-day design talent squarely above the broader U.S. engineering median.
-Current data from Levels.fyi shows the salary curve spreads wide once you hit the median.
+Nationally, MEP engineers are earning between $104,999 and $110,000 a year, roughly $50.48 per hour, which places day-to-day design talent squarely above the broader U.S. engineering median.
+Current data from Levels.fyi shows the salary curve spreads wide once you pass the median.

-These numbers represent a 3-4% bump over 2024's $102,000-$107,000 range, growth that keeps pace with inflation while reflecting continued demand for engineers who can balance energy efficiency with code compliance.
-Consider this your floor for 2025 planning: fall more than a few percentage points below these benchmarks and you risk losing mid-career talent to firms already budgeting for growth.
+The mean has held essentially flat over the past year, with the national average sitting at $104,999 as of mid-2026.
+That stability reflects continued demand for engineers who can balance energy efficiency with code compliance, even as the pace of raises has cooled from the sharper jumps of prior years.
+Consider this your floor for 2026 planning: fall more than a few percentage points below these benchmarks and you risk losing mid-career talent to firms already budgeting for growth.

 Salary Ranges by Experience Level